Faculty & Staff

-Lydia Shepard – Core
+Lydia Shepard – Principal

 Lydia is a graduate of the University of Vermont with a Bachelor of Arts in English and Studio Arts.
 Since moving to Chicago six years ago, she has been active in the arts in a variety of ways, including as a contributing writer for an online arts publication, curating and preparating for art galleries, large-scale public art, community outreach, and fundraising for nonprofit arts organizations.
 Since being introduced to mosaic arts, she has studied in Ravenna, Italy, and is currently a CMS Certification student.
 Her knowledge and skills in mosaics are constantly evolving, and she is so excited to be part of a community full of other incredibly talented artists.

 Ashley is a long-time community member who has supported CMS in a number of roles, including as an instructor and administrative assistant.
 Currently she works as an art therapist and continues to teach the Groupon Mosaic Basics Workshop.

 Cody Abbott – Core

 Cody has been teaching with CMS since 2007 and specializes in mosaic jewelry.
 Currently he teaches the Groupon Mosaic Basics Workshop in rotation with other core faculty.